Jainprashuk/QuadbTech_Nodejs_Assignment/README.md

 ### Functionality
 1. Automatic Data Refresh:
 The backend automatically fetches fresh data from the WazirX API every 30 seconds.
-Upon each refresh, the top 10 cryptocurrency data (sorted by volume) is saved to the PostgreSQL database.
+Upon each refresh, the top 10 cryptocurrency data (sorted by Last Price) is saved to the Mongo database.
 Fetching Data on Frontend:

 2. The frontend can retrieve cryptocurrency data from the backend API.